JinTak/Project-1/README.md

 # Space Racer 2: Into the Void

-### Project-1 WDI6

 ![Instructions](assets/images/SpaceRacer2.jpg)
 ![Instructions](assets/images/Instructions.jpg)

 ## *** [Play Game](https://jintak.github.io/Space-Racer-2/) ***

-For my first project, I wanted to make a game similar to [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).
+For this project, I wanted to make a game similar to [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).
-I essentially made an extension of my Week-2-Assesment assignment, which is called Space Racer.
-I would like to keep the same game pieces while changing the functionality of the game.
+I essentially made an extension of my Space Racer 1 project.
+I wanted to keep the same game pieces while changing the functionality of the game.
 This project will be a shooter type game.
 You will be able to have two players, who will compete to destroy more asteroids.

 **Basic Functionality**
 - Asteroids will populate at the top of the page